lc3t35/vector-old/readme.md

 # Vector
 Vector allow the developer to create and extend administration panels for end users in minutes.

-## Core principles
+## Features
+- Auto generated admin panel
+- Listing, displaying and editing documents is fully customizable with components
+- Easy development of custom modules; modules are plain Meteor templates
+- Roles based security
 - Separation between setup and content management; end users are limited to what the developer has setup
-- Super fast development
-- DRY: listing, displaying and editing documents is fully customizable with components

-## Roadmap: preview edition
+## Roadmap:

 - 0.4 Easy relationships between collections
 - 0.5 Collection sort and pagination options
 - 0.6 Official user interface
 - 0.7 Media management

-## Roadmap: production edition

-- stronger decoupling between modules
-- easy setup of resources
-- better/pluggable permission policies
-- better software architecture
+- future: better software architecture, official tests
-- tests

 ## License